-Within the first quartile of my initial B3.2 semester, just before quiting my project, I still wanted to stay connected to Industrial Design by doing things I like.
+Within the first quartile of my initial B3.2 semester, just before quiting my project, I still wanted to stay connected to Industrial Design by doing things I wanted to learn from.
 As a watch fanatic, this assignment was something I was really looking forward to, considering the topic, design process and lecturer.

 Within the assignment, the focus was first put on research, culture and interviewing.
-I learned how to build a strong connection with strangers by knowing more about their foreighn culture.
-When making designs that would match their cultural background and identity, a intuition based material selection process started.
+I learned how to build a strong connection with strangers by knowing more about their foreign culture.
+When making designs that would match their cultural background and identity, an intuition based material selection process started.
 The formgiving was focussed on harmony and elimentary values in life (thus elimentary shapes).
 This made me more develop a feeling how materials represent values.

-Although I learned a lot in the assignment, I decided to not be graded.
+Although I learned a lot in the assignment, I decided to not finish or be graded.
 At that time, I wasn't feeling good personally and I had extremely high expectations from myself.
-Because this assignment was so close to my personal identity and a new grading system was introduced, I reflected on my overall wellbeing and decided it would be better to only do the assignment for myself.
-Although this choice was first experienced as giving up, it enabled me to rest from my internships.
+Because this assignment was so close to my personal identity, I reflected on my overall wellbeing and decided it would be better to only do the assignment for myself.
+Although this choice was first experienced as giving up, it enabled me to regain rest, being a big personal learning moment.

 A html-based app structure to have my previous showcases within reach.